zxl-sysu/AI_paper_reader/README.md

 # AI_paper_reader
-An app to extract message frome PDF paper using AI model
+An app to extract message from a PDF paper using AI model